 In 2015, we started offering our Scotch 101 and Blended Scotch 101 presentations to the public at special class venues.

-To mark our 10th Anniversary, in 2019 we gave Drummond a makeover with an updated look for the Society logo.
+In 2019, to mark our 10th Anniversary we decided to give Drummond a makeover with an updated look for the Society logo.